 Erstwhile hostile and uncooperative relations between Ekiti kingdoms reached a turning point in 1878 with the creation of an alliance with Ogedengbe as Chief Commander and with the political patronage of the Owa of Ilesa.
 The alliance’s original purpose was to dislodge the Ibadan overlord.
 The emirate of Ilorin, seeing an opportunity in its contest against Ibadan for more territories, joined the Ekiti Parapo alliance in this campaign.
 Ekiti villages already under the control of the emirate joined their kindred who sough freedom from Ibadan influence.
 With the outbreak of Kiriji War, they pursued their goal of a glorious reunion.

 A treaty was made in 1886, which passed Ekiti districts formerly under Ibadan control to the hands of the British.
-The part of Ekiti still under Ilorin began to revolt against emirate authority, sometimes driving emirate consols from their towns as did in 1896 by Otun, Aiyede, and Ishan towns.
+The part of Ekiti still under Ilorin began to revolt against the emirate, sometimes driving consols from their towns as recorded of the towns of Otun, Aiyede, and Ishan towns in 1896.
 An attempt to assert the emir’s authority led to a war at Erinmope, in which Ilorin suffered defeat.
 In spite of this victory, many Ekiti towns under the emirate were not joined politically with their kindred in Southern Nigeria until the first half of the 20th Century.
 When Otun Ekiti was finally transferred to Southern Nigeria in 1936, there remained only one Ekiti town left under Ilorin jurisdiction.
 Ekiti people are today contained in the political entity, Ekiti state of Nigeria, carved out of the old Ondo state in 1996.